K-theory of derivators revisited: Some open questions

 \subsection{Derived equivalences vs.~strong equivalences}

 We do not know whether an exact functor of well-behaved Waldhausen categories which is a derived equivalence also induces a strong equivalence between the associated pointed right derivators.
-This is clear in the case where the derived equivalence admits a homotopy inverse (cf.~Remark \ref{homotopy-eq-strong-eq}), but such an inverse may not exist strictly at the level of models in general.
-If the statement is true, then also the invariance of Waldhausen $K$-theory (of Waldhausen categories) under derived equivalences follows from the invariance of Waldhausen $K$-theory of pointed right derivators under strong equivalences.
+This is clear in the case where the derived equivalence admits a homotopy inverse (cf.~Remark \ref{homotopy-eq-coherent-eq}), but such an inverse may not exist strictly at the level of models in general.
+If the statement is true, then we will be able to deduce the invariance of Waldhausen $K$-theory (of Waldhausen categories) under derived equivalences also from the invariance of Waldhausen $K$-theory of pointed right derivators under strong equivalences.